vincentdchan/yesbuild/README.md

 There is no way to understand how to optimize the procedures.

 Besides, it's hard for a bundler to build incrementally.
-A lot of `cache-loader`s are used to implement this, but it's not very friendly.
-The users have no idea what files have been cached.
+Mosts of the tools load everything into the memory to implement hot reload, that's a disaster for a very large project.
+It will cost more than 10Gb and there is no way to debug.

 Yesbuild is a friendly tool for you to make your own building procedures.
+All the tasks are persistent.
 It makes your building procedure more reasonable, more easy to compositing things.